107 minutes, Color

 A young man, lost and injured, wakes in the warmth of a country home cared for by a kindly physician and his daughter.
-An ambitious newspaper reporter plucks him from that comfort and together they are entangled in the cursed fortune of an heiress, through a magical realist world of prosperity and ruin.
+An ambitious newspaper reporter plucks him from betrayal and together they become entangled in the cursed fortune of an heiress, rushing thru a magical realist world of prosperity and ruin.
 A hand-built film that recalls an era of fantasy not reliant on digital effects.

 |Director, Cinematographer, Writer, Producer:||Weston Terray|

 Weston graduated from New York University's hand-drawn animation program and has gone on to expand the design aesthetic of imaginary worlds into live action.
 His earlier short films include Leverage and BoxWorld, a Borgesian labyrinth of boxes containing a world of disreputable characters lurking in dim back alleys and unstable deadends.
 Precarious is his debut feature film.
 He lives in Emeryville, CA.